What is Kubernetes?

 Load balancing is key

-One of Kubernetes’ most important features is its capability to load balance by channelling web traffic to functional web servers.
-It also decreases infrastructure complexity by managing ports, helping developers opt for the most suitable port instead of adapting to the existing one.
-It would not be an exaggeration to define Kubernetes as a “game changer” when it comes to managing containerised applications.
+One of Kubernetes’ most important features is its capability to load balance by channeling web traffic to functional web servers.
+It also decreases infrastructure complexity by managing ports, helping developers opt for the suitable port instead of adapting to the existing one.
+It would not be an exaggeration to define Kubernetes as a “game changer” when it comes to managing containerized applications.

-In recent years, Kubernetes has emerged as a general-system computing platform and ecosystem that helps organisations to increase productivity.
+In recent years, Kubernetes has emerged as a general-system computing platform and ecosystem that assists organizations to increase productivity.

 How does Kubernetes work?

-Kubernetes is an effectively designed mechanism that manages the lifecycle of containerised applications.
+Kubernetes is an effectively designed mechanism that manages the lifecycle of containerized applications.
 It can be defined as a system that disseminates valuable functioning and streamlines how applications work.

-Kubernetes handles operations (starts, stops and replicates every container in a pod) at the core.
-This means every minute detail, including the specific applications or workloads that must be run in addition to images and resources used.
+Kubernetes handles operations (starts, stops, and replicates every container in a pod) at the core.
+This means every minute detail, including the specific applications or the workloads that must be run in addition to images and resources used.

 When it comes to defining the work of the master nodes and the worker nodes, both play a significant role in running the applications.
-Master nodes are rightly called the brains of the cluster and programme all activities, such as deciding which pod will run on which node, upholding an application’s preferred state, augmenting applications and presenting new updates.
+Master nodes are rightly called the brains of the cluster that program all activities, such as deciding which pod will run on which node, upholding an application’s preferred state, augmenting applications, and presenting new updates.
 The master nodes are responsible for deciding specific nodes’ suitability for specific tasks and allocates tasks to complete work.

 Kubernetes' modern applications: New open-source era gives you a winning edge

-Kubernetes provides enterprise-ready containerised answers in a precisely encrypted deployment template that offers portability, easy licensing and consolidated billing.
+Kubernetes provides enterprise-ready containerized answers in a precisely- encrypted deployment template that offers portability, easy licensing and consolidated billing.
 In a shift from traditional to modern practices, Kubernetes applications have ensured automation at every step, from deployment to development processes.

 An important aspect of Kubernetes’ modern applications is that they are verified by Google and can be installed in Anthos in the cloud and on-premises in Kubernetes’ own clusters.
 In essence, this means that when these applications are deployed on Anthos, you get an identical view throughout your ecosystem that paves the way for easy management and continual experience.

-With Kubernetes, you get ample opportunity to innovate with containerised applications varying from developer tools, analytics, security and big data.
+With Kubernetes, you get ample opportunity to innovate with containerized applications varying from developer tools, analytics, security, and big data.
 The list of industries where these applications can be used is vast.
-It includes retail, consumer packaged goods, manufacturing, healthcare, energy, automotive and supply chain.
+It includes retails, consumer packaged goods, manufacturing, healthcare, energy, automotive, and supply chain.

 Safeguarding these Kubernetes’ applications has become significant.
-They have been listed on GCP Marketplace and are tested and scrutinised for security vulnerabilities.
+They have been listed on GCP Marketplace and are tested and scrutinized for security vulnerabilities.

 Docker and Kubernetes: An IT ecosystem with complementary features

-Docker is a toolkit used commercially to facilitate developers in building, deploying and managing containers promptly and with increased security.
-Similarly, Kubernetes is a movable, open-source platform that handles containerised operations.
+Docker is a toolkit used commercially to facilitate developers in building, deploying, and managing containers promptly and with increased security.
+Similarly, Kubernetes is a movable, open-source platform that handles containerized operations.

 The basic difference between the two is that Docker runs on a single node while Kubernetes runs across a cluster.

 However, the two are complementary and work together.
-Docker can be used to create and run containers, enabling the preservation and sharing of images; thus a Docker that is built on a Kubernetes cluster can be easily run.
-At the same time, Kubernetes is not a complete solution.
+Docker can be used to create and run containers, enabling the preservation and sharing of images; thus a Docker which is built on a Kubernetes cluster can be easily run.
+At the same time Kubernetes is not a complete solution.